mzouitni/spring-boot-appengine-bitbucket-pipelines/README.md

 Used bitbucket steps/configuration from: https://github.com/GoogleCloudPlatform/continuous-deployment-bitbucket

-# Spring-boot Appengine flex app deployed via bitbucket-pipelines
+# Spring-boot app on appengine flex deployed via bitbucket-pipelines
 A hello world Spring-boot on appengine flex with bitbucket pipelines

 ## Getting Started